usikedeepika/Spring-Security-/README.md

 If credentials are valid, the server generates a JWT token and sends it back in the response.

 3.Client Usage:
-Client stores the token (usually in localStorage or sessionStorage) and includes it in the Authorization header as:
+Client stores the token (usually in localStorage or sessionStorage)

 4.On each API request, the server verifies the JWT token.
 If valid, access is granted.